La Grenouille (restaurant)

 La Grenouille (French for "The Frog") was a French restaurant at 3 East 52nd Street between Fifth Avenue and Madison Avenue in Midtown Manhattan, New York City.
 Founded in 1962 by former Henri Soulé apprentice Charles Masson Sr. and his wife Gisèle, later with sons Philippe and Charles, La Grenouille became a location of choice among New York, U.S., and eventually international diners, including designers from the nearby Garment District of Manhattan.

 The restaurant announced in September 2024 that it would close permanently.
 When the closure was announced, La Grenouille was the last operating New York French haute cuisine restaurant from the 1960s, and it remained a highly rated restaurant.
-Staff at La Grenouille were represented by UNITE HERE Local 100.

 History

 The building at 3 East 52nd Street dates back to 1871.
 La Grenouille, the restaurant that now occupies the building, was founded in 1962 by Charles Masson Sr., a former Henri Soulé apprentice, and his wife Gisèle.
 Charles Masson Sr. had worked under Henri Soulé in Soule's original Le Pavillon restaurant at the 1939 World's Fair.

 After the death of Charles Sr. in 1975, Gisèle continued to manage the restaurant until 2010.
 Their eldest son, Charles Jr., assisted Gisèle with her management duties from 1975 until 1994.
 At that time, Gisèle's younger son Philippe took over Charles Jr's duties until 2000, whereupon Charles Jr. returned.
 Gisèle died on November 5, 2014.
 After her death, Charles Jr. stepped down as manager in 2014 amidst a dispute with his brother.

 La Grenouille was operated by Philippe Masson, from 2014.
 It was last operating New York French haute cuisine restaurant from the 1960s, having outlasted other well-known French restaurants like Lutèce, which closed in 2004.

 In 2014, Charles Masson Jr. stepped down from his longtime role as general manager amid a bitter, longstanding dispute with his younger brother Philippe, who then took over direction of the restaurant.
 In 2021, the dispute between the brothers even led to fears that La Grenouille might close.

 In June 2023, the restaurant was closed by Con Ed personnel when new gas meter detected a gas leak.
 The restaurant reopened on November 3, 2023.
 The restaurant building was subsequently placed for sale in early 2024.
 La Grenouille announced on September 12, 2024, that it would close at the end of the week.
 The restaurant space was then acquired by Quanjude, a Peking Duck chain originally based in Beijing with a Michelin-starred location in Vancouver, for $14.5 million with the restaurant opening in June 2025.
 The space kept the old aesthetics, outside of replacing the table lamps, for baiju bottles.